dylan-lang/testworks/documentation/users-guide/source/reference.rst

    assertions in the test will still be executed.
 If code outside of an assertion signals an error, the test is marked as "crashed" and remaining assertions are skipped.

+   If *expected-failure?* is set to ``#t`` or a function that when executed returns ``#t``, then the test will be expected to fail.
+Such a failure will be treated as a successful test run.
+If the test passes rather than failing, then that will be considered a test failure.
+This option has no effect on tests which are *not implemented* or which have *crashed*.

    *tags* provide a way to select or filter out specific tests during a test run.
 The Testworks command-line (provided by